 With all of the challenges afflicting motorists in the US, and the fact that no single provider, or all the motor-clubs combined, could possibly provide towing and roadside assistance to all of them, there is ample opportunity to plant your flag precisely where these people are looking.
 Doing this will inevitably fill your basket with the type of customer you’re looking for.

 As I’ve mentioned many times before, for the tow company owner, the stranded motorist is your ideal customer.
-Of course, there are price-shoppers everywhere, but for the most part, stranded motorists are willing to pay reasonable rates to have their problems solved in a timely manner.
+Of course, there are price-shoppers everywhere, but if you use effective tow company dispatching techniques, for the most part, stranded motorists will be willing to pay reasonable rates to have their problems solved in a timely manner.

 Rather than waiting on-hold for the next available motor-club call-receiver, only to be transferred again and again, in an over-bloated, bureaucratic, hamster-wheel called “Roadside Assistance,” savvy motorists know that they have the power to take matters into their own hands.